Last updated on August 1st, 2019 at 02:06 pm

 If the body sends the signal that alcohol is the remedy to reduce the stress or anxiety, the person has likely created a dependence on the substance, altering the body’s chemical make-up.

 3) Alcohol Inventorying

 If a person can list precisely how much alcohol is left in his or her possession, a problem generally exists.
 Worse still, if the person includes plans for how to replace their consumed alcohol, it’s a signal that the person has grown so dependent on the substance that they’ve altered their lifestyle to accommodate their habit.

 What You Can Do When You See Signs of Alcoholism

 Alcohol abuse, dependence, and addiction happens slowly, but it does progress.
 The person experiencing the progression often not see it happening even if the changes are steadily worsening.

 Be aware of your friend or loved one’s habit and monitor it for signs of a more serious problem developing in the future.
-Contact Addiction Treatment Services today to explore how to get appropriate help.
+Contact Addiction Treatment Services today for more information about intervention and treatment for alcoholism.